ethan-karanja/asmfreakz/README.md

 # asmfreakz
+Assembler for Windows and macOS..
-Disassembler for ARM, MIPS, and x86
+Can handle MIPS, ARM, x86, and Webassembly